Parameter-Specific Bias Diagnostics in Random-Effects Panel Data Models: Gasoline Consumption Data Application

 \section{Gasoline Consumption Data Application}

-We illustrate both tests using the \texttt{Gasoline} dataset from the R package \texttt{plm}, which contains panel data on gasoline consumption \citep{plm_gas,plm}.
-Listing~\ref{lst1} presents the R code to run the Hausman test and to load libraries for the bias test.
-All results in this section can be reproduced using Listings~\ref{lst1} and~\ref{lst2} together with the \texttt{Gasoline} data supplied by the \texttt{plm} package.
+We illustrate both diagnostics using the \texttt{Gasoline} dataset from the \texttt{plm} package, which contains panel data on gasoline consumption \citep{plm_gas,plm}.
+Listing~\ref{lst1} shows the code for the Hausman test, and Listing~\ref{lst2} shows the code for the bias diagnostic.
+All results in this section can be reproduced using those two listings together with the \texttt{Gasoline} data supplied by \texttt{plm}.